Safeya-Yasien/e-commerce-mern-app/DEVELOPMENT_DIARY.md

     - add "handleFilter" function in "Categories.tsx" to handle the category filter and update the category in the url
     - the filter was taking alot of time to load filtered product when i choose category so i was forgot to add 'category' key in useQuery in "Categories.tsx" file
     - now the filter is working fine
+    - add "All" button in "Categories.tsx" to handle the category filter and add onlcik event to it the value is null and set the category to null

 ---